Economy of Russia: Economic reforms within the Soviet system, re-introduction of private property and private business (1987–1991)

-Transition to market economy (1991–98)
+Full transition to market economy, prices liberalization and privatization (1991–1997)

 Following the collapse of the Soviet Union, Russia underwent a radical transformation, moving from a centrally planned economy to a globally integrated market economy.
 Corrupt and haphazard privatization processes turned over major state-owned firms to politically connected "oligarchs", which has left equity ownership highly concentrated.

 Yeltsin's program of radical, market-oriented reform came to be known as a "shock therapy".
 It was based on the policies associated with the Washington Consensus, recommendations of the IMF and a group of top American economists, including Larry Summers who in 1994 urged for "the three '-ations'—privatization, stabilization, and liberalization" to be "completed as soon as possible."
 With deep corruption afflicting the process, the result was disastrous, with real GDP falling by more than 40% by 1999, hyperinflation which wiped out personal savings, crime and destitution spreading rapidly.
 The jump in prices from shock therapy wiped out the modest savings accumulated by Russians under socialism and resulted in a regressive redistribution of wealth in favour of elites who owned non-monetary assets.

 Shock therapy was accompanied by a drop in the standard of living, including surging economic inequality and poverty, along with increased excess mortality and a decline in life expectancy.
 Russia suffered the largest peacetime rise in mortality ever experienced by an industrialized country.
 Likewise, the consumption of meat decreased: in 1990, an average citizen of the RSFSR consumed 63 kg of meat a year; by 1999, it had decreased to 45 kg.

 The majority of state enterprises were privatized amid great controversy and subsequently came to be owned by insiders for far less than they were worth.
 For example, the director of a factory during the Soviet regime would often become the owner of the same enterprise.
 Under the government's cover, outrageous financial manipulations were performed that enriched a narrow group of individuals at key positions of business and government.
 Many of them promptly invested their newfound wealth abroad, producing an enormous capital flight.
 This rapid privatization of public assets, and the widespread corruption associated with it, became widely known throughout Russia as "prikhvatizatisiya," or "grab-itization."

 Difficulties in collecting government revenues amid the collapsing economy and dependence on short-term borrowing to finance budget deficits led to the 1998 Russian financial crisis.

-In the 1990s Russia was "the largest borrower" from the International Monetary Fund, with loans totalling $20 billion.
+In the 1990s, Russia was a major borrower from the International Monetary Fund, with loan facilities totalling $20 billion.
 The IMF was criticised for lending so much, as Russia introduced little of the reforms promised for the money and a large part of these funds could have been "diverted from their intended purpose and included in the flows of capital that left the country illegally".